ESikich/Lenovo-Warranty-Checker/README.md

 - [tqdm](https://tqdm.github.io/)
 - [multiprocessing](https://docs.python.org/3/library/multiprocessing.html)

-If you are still unable to resolve the issue, please open an issue on the GitHub repository for this tool.
-We will do our best to help you resolve the issue as soon as possible.
+If you are still unable to resolve the issue, please open an issue.